AttributeFix/AttributeFix/README.md

-This is the first update of it so if it doesnt work report it immediatly our team will fix it.
+This is the first update of it so if it doesnt work report it immediatly, our team will fix it.